bsdinis/feedback/lessons/07_feedforward_intro_practice.md

 # 7. Back to the Future IV.
 The feedforward: Practice

 Hey!
 Thanks for all your help in the previous exercises, your help will almost finish but before that, we just need your help in a very important part.
 Amazonia managers started reading about this technique of feedforward.
-Most probably, you are already aware about this so I would like you to do the following.
+Most probably, you are already aware of this so, I would like you to do the following.

 1) Since management has been researching about feedforward, they would like to understand the points that make "feedforward" a good asset for the company.
-Please, mention some advantages.
+Please, mention some advantages:

 2) During a meeting, management start to think in examples of feedforward.
 Can you indicate if they are or not?